ploigos-automated-governance/1-demo/README.md

   git clone https://github.com/ploigos-automated-governance/demo-postinstall.git
   ```

+Once cloned, navigate into the cloned project directory to strat the nest steps

 ### First, Install the Ploigos Software Factory Platform

 1 .
 Create a `CatalogSource` to import the RedHatGov operator catalog.